jonmbake/knowweb.dev/posts/security/mitigations/cross-site-scripting.md

 I learned a lot!
 </pre>

-If the blog is vunerable to an XSS attack, the comment HTML will be rendered like:
+If the blog is vulnerable to an XSS attack, the comment HTML will be rendered like:

 ```